Travel Tips & Reminders

 - Yield to emergency vehicles — meaning get off the road as quickly and safely as possible to allow them to pass.

-- Be advised that law enforcement has been known to search vehicles.
+- Law enforcement has been known to search vehicles.
 Do not park alongside Hwy 34.
 The county sheriff will ticket any vehicles that are parked by the roadside.
 Gate Road is your only access to Black Rock City.
 There are no other routes.

 - Fill up on gas on your way into the event; it is much easier than on the way out.